lowRISC/opentitan/hw/ip/entropy_src/README.md

 This NIST-defined test is intended to detect statistical bias in the raw entropy data.
 The test counts the number of 1's in a given sample, and applies thresholds to reject samples which deviate too far from the ideal mean of 50%.

-Depending on the value of the {{< regref "CONF.THRESHOLD_SCOPE" >}} field, the thresholds can either be applied collectively to the all RNG inputs, or the thresholds can be applied on a line-by-line basis.
+Depending on the value of the {{#regref entropy_src.CONF.THRESHOLD_SCOPE }} field, the thresholds can either be applied collectively to the all RNG inputs, or the thresholds can be applied on a line-by-line basis.
-Setting {{< regref "CONF.THRESHOLD_SCOPE" >}} to `kMuBi4True` will apply the thresholds to the aggregated RNG stream.
+Setting {{#regref entropy_src.CONF.THRESHOLD_SCOPE }} to `kMuBi4True` will apply the thresholds to the aggregated RNG stream.
 This can be useful for lowering the likelihood of coincidental test failures (higher &alpha;).
-Meanwhile, setting {{< regref "CONF.THRESHOLD_SCOPE" >}} to `kMuBi4False` will apply thresholds on a line-by-line basis which allows the ENTROPY_SRC to detect single line failures.
+Meanwhile, setting {{#regref entropy_src.CONF.THRESHOLD_SCOPE }} to `kMuBi4False` will apply thresholds on a line-by-line basis which allows the ENTROPY_SRC to detect single line failures.

 The following waveform shows how a sampling of a data pattern will be tested by the Adaptive Proportion test.
-In this example, the sum is taken over all RNG lines (i.e., {{< regref "CONF.THRESHOLD_SCOPE" >}} is True).
+In this example, the sum is taken over all RNG lines (i.e., {{#regref entropy_src.CONF.THRESHOLD_SCOPE }} is True).

 {{< wavejson >}}
 {signal: [